parkersruth/parkersruth.github.io/content/honors.md

 {{< award_date "April 2021" >}}

 ### College of Engineering Dean's Medal for Academic Excellence

-One of two students recognized by the college's highest honor
+One of two students recognized by the College of Engineering's highest honor